-3.3.6.1 Each boiler shall have not less than two spring-loaded safety valves of identical construction and equal size, to be installed on the drum, as a rule, on a common branch piece and one valve to be fitted on the superheater outlet header.
-The superheater safety valve shall be so adjusted as to open before the safety valve installed on the drum.
+3.3.6.1 Each boiler shall have not less than two spring-loaded safety values of identical construction and equal size, to be installed on the drum, as a rule, on a common branch piece and one value to be fitted on the superheater outlet header.
+The superheater safety value shall be so adjusted as to open before the safety value installed on the drum.